zaeleus/ffi-gphoto2/README.md

 # ...or more conveniently
 camera = GPhoto2::Camera.first

-# ...or even search by model name
+# search by model name
 camera = GPhoto2::Camera.where(model: /nikon/i).first

+# the above examples require the camera be manually closed when done
+camera.close

+# pass a block to automatically close the camera
+GPhoto2::Camera.first do |camera|
+  # ...
+end

 # check camera abilities (see `FFI::GPhoto2::CameraOperation.symbols`)
 camera.can? :capture_image